dylanwinn/gnome-shell-extension-stealmyfocus/README.md

 git clone https://github.com/dylanwinn/gnome-shell-extension-stealmyfocus.git ~/.local/share/gnome-shell/extensions/steal-my-focus@kagesenshi.org
 ```

 Note that the directory *must* be named steal-my-focus@kagesenshi.org.
-With that done, logout or hit Alt+F2 and enter the command 'r' to reload your extensions.
-You can enable Steam My Focus using gnome-tweak-tool or on https://extensions.gnome.org/local/.
+With that done, either logout or hit Alt+F2 and enter the command "r" to reload your extensions.
+You can enable Steal My Focus using gnome-tweak-tool or on https://extensions.gnome.org/local/.